Subscribe to our news letter

 Path 2: Point Solutions

 The point solution approach combines best-of-breed tools: an ad server from one vendor, an SSP from another, a reporting tool from a third.
 This reduces upfront engineering costs but introduces integration complexity, data fragmentation, and vendor management overhead.
 Advertisers interact with multiple systems, reporting is inconsistent, and campaign optimization spans disconnected tools.
-According to Kevel, 40% of advertisers and agencies have already secured new budgets specifically for retail media partnerships (Kevel, 2026) -- they expect a seamless experience, not a fragmented stack.
+According to Kevel, 40% of advertisers and agencies have already secured new budgets specifically for retail media partnerships (Kevel, 2026); they expect a single, well-integrated experience, not a fragmented stack.

 Path 3: Integrated Operating System